sezanzeb/input-remapper/readme/usage.md

 ## Configuration Files

 The default configuration is stored at `~/.config/key-mapper/config.json`.
-The current default configuration as of commit `42cb7fe` looks like, with an example autoload entry:
+The current default configuration as of 0.5.0 looks like, with an example autoload entry:

 ```json